Terminology, Care and Information

 Care and Cleaning

-RMC highly recommends taking all wooden calls apart after use to allow to fully dry.
+RMC highly recommends laying all wooden calls on their side or leave them hanging from your lanyard after use to allow to fully dry.
 Wood, even stabilized will absorb moisture and swell.
 Simply allow the calls to hang from your lanyard in a dry, warm (not hot) area.
 DO NOT keep your wood call in your vehicle.
 Temperatures in your vehicle during the summer are extremely HOT and in the winter they are cold.
 Heat will cause your call to swell and crack and the cold will cause the moisture in your call to freeze and crack as well.

 To clean a call finished in CA, simply buff the finish with a clean 100% cotton cloth.
 Never use any solvents such as alcohol, mineral spirts or acetone.

-To clean a call finished in Velvit Oil we recommend buffing the call with a 100% cotton cloth with 100% lemon oil.
+To clean a call finished in Velvit Oil we recommend buffing the call with a 100% cotton cloth with quality wood oil.

-To clean calls made from acrylic simply wash them in a sink using warm water and soap using a 100% cotton cloth/rag. !!!!NEVER!!!!
-Use alcohol, mineral spirits, acetones or other spirits to clean acrylics.
-Calls that are clear or transparent from RMC have been flame polished.
-Cleaning them with ANY spirits will damage the material!!!!!!
+To clean calls made from acrylic simply wash them in a sink using warm water and soap using a 100% cotton cloth.

 Here is a sample...
 The customer requested a Curly Cottonwood.
 Some woods can not be used for the tone board so we sleeved this particular call with Fluorescent Pink.